bla-ce/mishell/README.md

 ## Overview

-Mishell is a service management system for spinning up, managing, and querying services across a P2P network of Mishell instances.
+Mishell is a service management system for spinning up, and, managing services across a P2P network of Mishell instances.

-Built-in services are planned for a future release.
-You can also implement your own, the service contract will be documented in the [docs](/docs).

 ## Prerequisites